Arrowson/Monopoly/README.md

  ---
  #### Notes and Things to Do

- 1. Implement Monopolies
- 2. Implement Mortgaging of properties
+1. Implement Mortgaging of houses/Properties
- 3. Implement OtherSpace actions
- 4. Implement House/Hotel purchases
+2. Allow for trades